 Any fees payable to the ACD may be reduced or waived by the ACD at its discretion.

-22.3 Investment Adviser's Fees
+24 Investment Adviser's Fees

-The Investment Adviser's fees and expenses are paid by the ACD out of its remuneration under the ACD Agreement.
+The Investment Adviser's fees and expenses are paid by the Company.
+The current annual fees are as set out in Appendix 1.